tegorman13/htw/docs/Manuscript/output/htw_manuscript_gfm.md

 and motor responses was technically linear, the input dimension was more complex than our own, as it was defined by the degree of “spikiness” of the input shape.
-This entirely arbitrary mapping also would have precluded any sense sensible “0” point, which may partially explain why neither of their training conditions were able to extrapolate linearly in the manner observed in the current study or in DeLosh et al. (1997).
+This entirely arbitrary mapping also would have precluded any sensible “0” point, which may partially explain why neither of their training conditions were able to extrapolate linearly in the manner observed in the current study or in DeLosh et al. (1997).